-Turn in your work using the Github repository assigned to you.
-The name of the Github repository will have the form cs334hw_project<your user name>.
-For example, my repository would be cs334hw_project_dbarowy.
+Turn in your work using the Github partner repository assigned to you.
+The name of the Github repository will have the form cs334lab9\<your user name>-<your partner's user name>.
+For example, my repository might be cs334lab9\dbarowy-wjannen.
 You should have received an invite to commit in the repository in your email.
 If you did not receive this email, please contact me right away!